thebravoman/software_engineering_2015/class1_introduction/homework.md

    - commit all the files

 ## Quadratic equation
+### Why

+To learn simple Ruby programs, how to process command line arguments and how to work with numbers in Ruby.

+### What
 Implement a Ruby program for solving Quadratic equation - https://en.wikipedia.org/wiki/Quadratic_equation The program solves an equation from the kind ax^2+bx+c=0 and is run on the command line by passign three arguments: